Tosca tester

 Maintain prepared standards and protocols – It is advisable to list rules, regulations and compliances and have their respective acceptance criteria ready.
 You can also share them with the user group for acceptance testing so they have a more clear idea of the acceptance criteria.

 The UAT tester should have a good understanding of the business.
-He should be independent and think like an unknown user of the system.
+They should be independent and think like an unknown user of the system.
 The tester should have an analytical and open mindset and combine all kinds of data to make the UAT successful.

 1. Testsigma